 The approach treats Nano coatings and traditional paints as solid materials with variable specific heat capacity as a function of temperature in this subsection.
 To make this comparison, we simulated the two models for one month in terms of interior heat flow and indoor wall temperature, and the results were compared, as shown in Figures (6) and (7).
 The results show that the total energy for the wall without Nano coating was 21000.3 w/m2.day.
-The total energy of the wall with Nano Coating was 10906.74 w/m2.day.
-The application of Nano coating in the wall structure results in a 48% reduction in the total energy gain throughout the summer.
+The total energy for the wall with Nano Coating was 10906.74 w/m2.day.
+Using Nano coating in the wall structure reduces 48 % of the total energy gain during the summer.

-Fig. 6: Daily variation of indoor heat flux with Nano coating and composed coating Source: author
+Fig. 6: Daily variation of inner heat flux with Nano coating and composed coating Source: Author